-We don’t hear about UK weed because almost all of the UK’s cannabis production and exports are for a cannabis-derived prescription medicine from GW Pharmaceuticals, called Sativex.
-This med uses a mix of THC and CBD to treat muscle stiffness and spasms resulting from multiple sclerosis.
-Since the British government doesn’t classify Sativex as a cannabis product, it doesn’t ban it, as it does virtually every other form of the plant and its parts.
+We don’t hear about UK weed because almost all of the UK’s cannabis production and exports are for a cannabis-derived prescription medicine from GW Pharmaceuticals, called Sativex, which uses a mix of THC and CBD to treat muscle stiffness and spasms from multiple sclerosis.
+Since the British government doesn’t classify Sativex as a cannabis product, it doesn’t ban it as it does virtually every other form of the plant and its parts.

-But oddly enough, for the British government, marijuana has no medical value.
+But oddly enough, to the British government, marijuana has no medical value.

 Following news of the INCB finding, though not necessarily spurned by it, Jeff Smith, the Labour MP for Manchester Withington and Labour whip, wrote an editorial outlining the practical reasons for legalizing cannabis, at least for the sake of public health.

-He points to studies from drug policy think tank Volte-Face and from Dr. Marta Di Forti at King’s College London.
-These studies confirm that drugs in the hands of the black market lead to a ramping up of drug potency and toxicity, a degradation of its medicinal values, and higher instances of drug-related mental health issues.
+He points to studies from drug policy think tank Volte-Face and from Dr. Marta Di Forti at King’s College London confirming that drugs in the hands of the black market lead to a ramping up of drug potency and toxicity, a degradation of its medicinal values, and higher instances of drug-related mental health issues.